jake1004k/liver-disease/README.md

 - `app.py`: The main Flask application file.
 - `templates/index.html`: The HTML template for the web interface.
-- `templates/style.css`: CSS file for styling the web interface.
+- `templates/result.html`: The HTML file for styling the web interface.
 - `requirements.txt`: The file listing the required Python packages.

 ## Usage